-When not entertaining and trying to reconcile conflicting work schedules, the second floor serves as a boutique hotel suite with a second living room, coffee bar, changing area, bedroom, and bathroom.
-The open-concept space can be transformed by large pivoting and sliding doors that allow varying degrees of privacy.
+The second floor serves as a boutique hotel suite complete with a second living room, coffee bar, changing area, bedroom, and bathroom.
+It’s an open-concept space that transforms via large pivoting and sliding doors that grant varying degrees of privacy.